RealCyGuy/modmail-wiki/docs/intro.md

+---
+sidebar_position: 0
+---

 # Installation

-__If you need help beyond this tutorial please join our support server and the support team will be happy to help you__ [https://discord.gg/etJNHCQ](https://discord.gg/etJNHCQ)
+**If you need help beyond this tutorial please join our support server and the support team will be happy to help you** [https://discord.gg/etJNHCQ](https://discord.gg/etJNHCQ)

 > **Self Hosting Tutorial**: https://taaku18.github.io/modmail/local-hosting/

 ## What you'll need:

 - An internet connection and browser.
 - An email account.
 - A digital or physical notepad (Notepad, Notes, ... literally anything).

-## 1. Heroku Account
+## 1. Placeholder

-In this guide, we will be using Heroku to deploy our Modmail bot.
-Make an account on their [website](https://www.heroku.com/) to get started.

-## 2. Discord Bot Account

 ## 2.1.
 Create a bot